Lewis Katz School of Medicine Postbaccalaureate Program

-The Lewis Katz School of Medicine (LKSOM) post-baccalaureate program is designed to specifically prepare students for success in Temple medical school.
-Students accepted into the LKSOM program receive a conditional acceptance to Temple medical school and successful completion of this program results in direct matriculation without a gap year.
-Successful applicants to the program have a cumulative GPA of 3.6 and above, documented history of service, knowledge of the profession and strong letters of recommendation.
+The Lewis Katz School of Medicine (LKSOM) Postbaccalaureate program was launched in 2008 and is designed to specifically prepare students for success in our medical school and as practicing physicians.
+The program has two tracks of study; the Basic Core in Medical Sciences for those now considering a career in medicine and the Advanced Core in Medical Sciences for those who already have a passion for medicine and want to enrich their science backgrounds.
+Every student accepted into the LKSOM postbaccalaureate program receives a conditional acceptance to the LKSOM and successful completion of their track of study results in direct matriculation without a gap year.
+Matriculants to the program have demonstrated academic excellence, documented history of community service, medically related volunteer experience and strong letters of recommendation.

 Basic Core in Medical Sciences Program (BCMS) – “Career Changers”

-- For candidates who have not taken the basic science courses required for admission.
+- For candidates who have not taken the basic science courses required for admission to medical school.

 - Rigorous full-time (34 credit hours) 12-month non-degree program.